BattletechModders/MechEngineer/README.md

 MechEngineer uses publicized assemblies, those are .NET dlls whose classes and methods visibility were changed to public.

-0. Install ModTek v2.1 or later and CustomComponents if not already done.
+0. Install MechEngineer dependencies (ModTek, CustomComponents)
-1. Checkout the MechEngineer repository as `BATTLETECH/Mods/MechEngineer/`.
+1. Checkout the MechEngineer repository, for example as `BATTLETECH/Mods/MechEngineer/`
 2. Copy the `Directory.Build.props.template` to `Directory.Build.props` and replace the BattleTechGameDir directory path.
 3. Open the solution in Visual Studio 2022 and compile the MechEngineer.dll .
 4. Start the game.

 ## Features

-The current features are always described right within the default settings in `Settings.defaults.json`.
+The current features are always described right within the default settings in `Settings.help.json`.

 ### Engines